MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-network-topology-and-connectivity.md

   > [!NOTE]
   > Azure Route Server is currently in public preview.

   If High-Availability for the NVAs is required, deploy the NVAs in an Active-Standby configuration to preserve symmetric routing.
-Further details can be found [here](https://docs.microsoft.com/azure/architecture/reference-architectures/dmz/nva-ha?tabs=cli) and review your NVA vendor documentation for best practices guidance.
+Further details can be found [here](/azure/architecture/reference-architectures/dmz/nva-ha?tabs=cli) and review your NVA vendor documentation for best practices guidance.

   The architecture diagram below shows NVA with VXLAN support.
 For use case with NVA without VXLAN support refer the documentation [here](https://github.com/Azure/AzureCAT-AVS/tree/main/networking/deploy-non-integrated-nvas-without-vxlan-in-vwan-with-transit-vnet-and-route-server).

 ## Scenario 3.
 Egress from AVS with or without NSX-T or NVA

-- **Customer Profile/Requirements**
+- **Customer profile requirements**

   This scenario is ideal for customers that needs to use AVS native NSX platform (hence AVS PaaS solution) or BYOL NVA within AVS for traffic inspection.
 All traffic from AVS to Azure VNET, AVS to internet and AVS to on-premises is funneled through the NSX tier-0/tier-1 routers or the NVAs.
 Customer may or may not already have ExpressRoute connectivity between on-premises and Azure.
 Customer requires inbound http(s) or L4 services.

-- **Architectural Components**
+- **Architectural components**

   This customer profile can be leveraged with NSX DFW (Distributed firewall) or with NVA behind tier-1 in AVS, Application Gateway for L7 load balancing, L4 DNAT using Azure firewall and using internet breakout from AVS.